data301-2021-summer2/group70-project/README.md

-# Group SOLO - Law and Ch-order
+# Group 70 - Law and Ch-order

 - Your title can change over time.